 - Foregone Conclusion: California wines go on to become world renowned, as anyone who knows the first thing about wine knows today.

-- Grail In The Garbage: The winning Chardonnay was going to be thrown to the dumps because it was brown instead of golden yellow, but was intercepted by Jo, the local barkeep who bought the entire stock.
-Eventually the Chardonnay turned back to its usual color and Joe was nice to enough to give most of it back.
+- Grail in the Garbage: The winning chardonnay was going to be thrown to the dumps because it was brown instead of golden yellow, but was intercepted by Jo, the local barkeep who bought the entire stock.
+Eventually the chardonnay turned back to its usual color and Jo was nice to enough to give most of it back.

 - It Will Never Catch On: Practically the entire premise.